wymangr/blueiris_exporter/README.md

-ai_count | Count of the number of times IA analyzed and image ai_restarted | Number of times Blue Iris restarted the AI in the current logfile ai_timeout | Number of AI timeouts in the current logfile ai_servererror | Count of AI server not responding errors in the current logfile ai_notresponding | Count of AI not responding errors in the current logfile ai_starting | Count of AI is being started log lines ai_started | Count of AI has been started log lines
+ai_count | Count of the number of times IA analyzed and image ai_restarted | Number of times Blue Iris restarted the AI in the current logfile ai_timeout | Number of AI timeouts in the current logfile ai_servererror | Count of Deepstack server not responding errors in the current logfile ai_notresponding | Count of AI not responding errors in the current logfile ai_starting | Count of AI is being started log lines ai_started | Count of AI has been started log lines